wild-mustango/VenusOsTFT35/README.md

 - Finally, go Settings -> General and Reboot (click twice)
 - Victron Logo and terminal should come up on-screen.

+I have put all the required files inside venus-data.zip.
+By putting this zipped file inside the USB, when the Raspi boots up, checks it and decompresses it to /data.
+In addition, there is a rcS.local in charge of executing a script to put every file in its corresponding folder and inserting configuration into config.txt.
+As you have seen, you are required to do two reboots.
+This is intended and required for the correct installation.
+The /data is a special folder that survives afirmware upgrade done from the GUI.

 ## 2.2.
 Config
 *****************
 Ussing Putty, connect to a venus.local ssh session using root as user and the password setup before.